sig-gis/Liberia_NSC_ForestMonitoringTraining/02_intro_ML/00_agenda.md

 ---
 layout: page
-title: "3.
-Data Collection with CEO"
+title: "1.
+Intro to Machine Learning"
-permalink: /03_CEO
+permalink: /01_intro_machine_learning
 has_children: True
-nav_order: 4
+nav_order: 3
 ---

-# Data Collection with Collect Earth Online (CEO)
+# Introduction to Machine Learning
 Navigate through the different lesson sections by using the menu on the lefthand side or the table of contents below.

 ## Session Agenda